TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-appendix-1-characters.md

 his eyes are no longer bloodshot.
 He is generally melancholic but, in his rare smiles, his face softens and shines sincerity and warmth.

-**Faurin's promise.** Bainot Rehani, brother of the murdered Lord Lainot Rehani, convinced Faurin to kill the Elidyr.
+**Faurin's promise.** Prince Bainot Rehani, brother of the murdered King Lainot Rehani, convinced Faurin to kill the Elidyr.
 However, in his love of her he instead imprisoned her in a powerfully warded tower, taking her amulet as proof of killing her.
 In hope that he may eventually be able to save Elidyr by stripping her of her powers, the warded tower would only allow her to leave if the amulet was returned and the tower's doorway reopened.

-**Lost hope.** Faurin returned to Bainot Rehani with the amulet, his victory celebrated.
+**Lost hope.** Faurin returned to the prince with the amulet, his victory celebrated.
 He spent the rest of his life in high regard with the lord.
 He spent much time working in secret to find a way to free Elidyr but to no avail but over time, he became a frustrated and bitter